discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/03-css.md

 ## Using variables

 Discourse makes extensive use of [CSS variables](https://www.w3schools.com/css/css3_variables.asp) for colors, font sizes, and other things which need to be shared throughout the stylesheets.
-You can find a full list of the colour variables [here](https://github.com/discourse/discourse/blob/main/app/assets/stylesheets/color_definitions.scss), font variables [here](https://github.com/discourse/discourse/blob/main/app/assets/stylesheets/common/font-variables.scss).
+You can find a full list of the color variables [here](https://github.com/discourse/discourse/blob/main/app/assets/stylesheets/color_definitions.scss), font variables [here](https://github.com/discourse/discourse/blob/main/app/assets/stylesheets/common/font-variables.scss).
 Or alternatively, open your browser dev tools, select the `<html>` element, and scroll through all the available variables.

-Let's make use of this knowledge by updating our theme to use the theme colours for the banner!
+Let's make use of this knowledge by updating our theme to use the theme colors for the banner!
 Open up the `common.scss` file, and update the color properties to use variables:

 ```css
 .welcome-banner {